ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <details><summary>Workflows:</summary>
 <p>
 The example Move Message to Folder workflow works off the Exchange Online Message Query Results data table.
+Messages can be moved to a "Well known Outlook folder:

+* archive
+* clutter
+* conflicts
+* conversationhistory
+* deleteditems
+* drafts
+* inbox
+* junkemail
+* localfailures
+* msgfolderroot
+* outbox
+* recoverableitemsdeletions
+* scheduled
+* searchfolders
+* sentitems

 ![screenshot: fn-exchange-online-move-message-to-folder](./screenshots/EXO-move-message-to-folder-workflow.png)

 <details><summary>Example Workflow Output:</summary>
 <p>
-The Get User Profile workflow writes the user profile in JSON format to an incident note.
-Sample output of the note is pictured below:
+The Move Message to Folder workflow will call MS Graph API to move message in the data table row to the specified Well-known Outlook folder specified in the exo_destination_mailfolder_id input parameter.
+When a message is moved it's message ID is changed and as a result the status field column of the Exchange Online Message Query Results data table row entry will be updated to "Moved" in Red.
+As the row status will no longer be "Active", the possible rules to be run on the data table row will be change because the message ID in the table is no longer valid.

+Below is a screen shot of an example Note after a message is moved to a folder:

 ![screenshot: fn-exchange-online-move-message-to-folder-workflow-output](./screenshots/EXO-move-message-to-folder-workflow-output.png)